Morsetus/devconnector/README.md

 Models/Schemas for Profile, User & Post have been made.
 Users, Profile & Posts's Public & Private routes have been made.
-Next validations have been made: education, epreience, is-empty, login, post, profile & register
+Next validations have been made: education, expreience, is-empty, login, post, profile & register

+CLient side: Landing page stuff css, components.

 ## I am using MERN-stack with this project